-- 1. The Company does not have a Chief Executive Officer or a senior independent Director.
-The Board does not consider this necessary for the size of the Company.
-[2.9 and 2.12] - 2.
+- The Company does not have a senior independent director.
+The Board does not consider this necessary for the size of the Company. - 2.
 The Company does not have a separate Nomination Committee due to the relatively small size and structure of the Company.
-Appointments are dealt with by the full Board as and when appropriate.
-[3.17 and 3.23]
+Appointments are dealt with by the full Board as and when appropriate. - 3.
+The Company does not have a Remuneration Committee given the size of the Company and as it does not have any executive directors.
+The whole Board deals with any matters pertaining to remuneration.

-- 3. The Company does not have a Remuneration Committee given the size of the Company and as it does not have any Executive Directors.
-The whole Board deals with any matters of this nature.[5.32 - 5.41] - 4.
-The Company has no major shareholders therefore shareholders are not given the opportunity to meet any Non-Executive Directors at a specific meeting other than the AGM but are welcome to contact the Board or Octopus at any time.
-[1.3] - 5.
-All Directors are not subject to annual re-election.
+- 4. The Company has no major shareholders therefore shareholders are not given the opportunity to meet any Non-Executive Directors at a specific meeting other than the AGM, or other designated shareholder events, but are welcome to contact the Board or Octopus at any time. - 5.
+The Directors are not subject to annual re-election.
 This is to ensure experience is retained on the Board.
-[3.18]
+As highlighted earlier, the Board considers all the Directors to be independent.